geokit/geokit-rails/README.markdown

 ## INSTALLATION

-Geokit consists of a Gem ([geokit-gem](http://github.com/andre/geokit-gem/tree/master)) and a Rails plugin ([geokit-rails](http://github.com/andre/geokit-rails/tree/master)).
+Geokit consists of a Gem ([geokit-gem](http://github.com/andre/geokit-gem/tree/master)) and a Rails plugin ([geokit-rails3](http://github.com/andre/geokit-rails3/tree/master)).

 Make sure you use a version >= 3.0 of Rails.

-You just have to add the 'geokit-rails' gem to your Gemfile
+You just have to add the 'geokit-rails3' gem to your Gemfile

-    gem 'geokit-rails'
+    gem 'geokit-rails3'

 Then tell bundler to update the gems :

     $ bundle install

-If you want to use geokit-rails in a Rails 2 application, just use the good old plugin.
+If you want to use geokit-rails3 in a Rails 2 application, just use the good old plugin.

 ## FEATURE SUMMARY